coadtan/atm-screencloud/README.md

 - [TailwindCSS](https://tailwindcss.com/) for inline styling
 - Icons from [tabler](https://tabler-icons.io/)

+## Features

+for the list of features and user guideline, please refer to [docs/Features.md](./docs/Features.md)

 ## Development

 > Please install and setup Node before processing to the next step.